Introduction

 - Support the provision of joined up services that meet your holistic health and social care needs.

-- Plan, manage and work out what care services are needed where and when
+- Plan, manage and work out what care services are needed where and when.

-- It will enable the hospital to be paid for your treatment
+- It will enable the hospital to be paid for your treatment.

-- To support audits of NHS services and accounts
+- To support audits of NHS services and accounts.

 - Contributes to national NHS statistics.

-- Finding better ways to prevent illness and treat conditions
+- Finding better ways to prevent illness and treat conditions.

 We may not be able to provide you with a service unless we have enough information about you.

-For processing to be lawful under the General Data Protection Regulations (GDPR) we need to identify a legal basis before we can process personal data.
+For processing to be lawful under the UK General Data Protection Regulations (UKGDPR) we need to identify a legal basis before we can process personal data.
 These are often referred to as the ‘‘lawful basis for processing’.
 The identified legal basis for Lancashire Teaching Hospitals NHS Foundation Trust to process healthcare data is:

 ‘6(1)(e) – Processing is necessary for the performance of a task carried out in the public interest or in the exercise of official authority vested in the controller.’